What we do:

 TO BOOK ONE OF OUR SPEAKERS TO EDUCATE STUDENTS OR PARENTS, PLEASE CONTACT MISSI MITCHELL OR ERIN POWELL AT PREVENTION@HOPECLINICFORWOMEN.ORG OR CALL 615.321.0005 EXT.
 223.

-Christ Presbyterian Academy, Father Ryan High School, Glencliff High School (tentatively), Metro Nashville Public Schools (just approved), Nashville Christian School, Pope JP II High School, St. Joseph Catholic School
+Christ Presbyterian Academy, Father Ryan High School, Metro Nashville Public Schools (recently approved), Nashville Christian School, Pope JP II High School, St. Ann School, St. Joseph Catholic School

-61st Ave United Methodist Church, Christ Community Church, Church of the City (tentatively), First Apostolic, Forest Hills Baptist, Grace Chapel, Holy Family Catholic Church, New Covenant Christian Church, Olive Branch Church, Rolling Hills Community
+61st Ave United Methodist Church, Christ Community Church, First Apostolic, Forest Hills Baptist, Grace Chapel, Holy Family Catholic Church, New Covenant Christian Church, Olive Branch Church, Rolling Hills Community